SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 [slide]

-# Add Custom CSS For A Visual Feedback
+# Add Custom CSS For a Visual Feedback

 You can mark **required** fields and **invalid** data at the same time with a **colored** bar on the **left** of the **input box**.